mgalardini/PhDGala/README.md

 My PhD thesis

-After the PhD defense, all the LaTex files will be added to this repository.
+After all the works of my thesis will be published, all the LaTex files will be added to this repository.